 Ever been out of town and thought, ‘Let’s just see what houses go for around here?’
 That’s what happened when digital influencer Paula Coop McCrory, of Pinterest fame, was on a camping trip with her family.
 The result?
 Pulling up stakes and moving to the country!

 It wasn’t planned and we were way ahead of schedule.
 It was the Labour Day long weekend and we were into our second day of camping at Sibbald Point Provincial Park.
 We go camping every year and had even been looking on campingfunzone.com because we were thinking about getting a teardrop trailer.
 We loved the tradition of camping and wanted to do it more often so figured getting something like that would be the perfect excuse to do it more!
+Plus, we knew that we could get things like these steps for caravan to help our kids and any older relatives who would want to travel with us get on to the trailer itself, so it seemed like this purchase was definitely on the horizon.
 Little did I know that this year, things would change majorly!
 Knowing I have a weakness when it comes to real estate, my husband suggested that I check the local listings.

 “Really?”
 Was my first thought.
 I typed in our dream list with very low expectations.
 The high season was done and our wish list was long.
 Amazingly, a house popped up and it was only a 15-min drive away.
 By noon we had a viewing and I was in shock.
 As we pulled up the driveway, my husband and the boys had already decided that we were moving.
-By the end of the weekend, we had a put in an offer and were new homeowners.
+We were so eager to move, we thought why not reach out to Done Deal Buyers for an offer first and see where it could leave us.
+Anyway, we ended up listing the house and eventually sold that.
+However, by the end of the weekend, we had a put in an offer and were new homeowners.

 Up until now, I had always chosen to live in urban centers.
 Access and efficiency made sense when considered with schooling and career.
 My husband was raised in a small town but agreed with the ease city living allowed us.